repconnex/docs/source/includes/kiosks/_vending_machine.md

 ## Airconsole Mini

-The airconsole mini acts as an interface between the network and the Upstate board, allowing us to send RS232 commands through the network.
+The airconsole mini acts as an interface between the network and the Upstate board, allowing RS232 commands to be sent through the network.

 Out of the box, the airconsole mini is configured with a `196.168` IP address which needs to be changed.